Local government in New Zealand

 New Zealand has a unitary system of government in which the authority of the central government defines sub-national entities.
 Local government in New Zealand has only the powers conferred upon it by the New Zealand Parliament.
-In general, local authorities are responsible for enabling democratic local decision-making and promoting the social, economic, environmental, and cultural well-being of their communities, as well as more specific functions for which they have delegated authority.
+Under the Local Government Act 2002, local authorities are responsible for enabling democratic local decision-making and promoting the social, economic, environmental, and cultural well-being of their communities, as well as more specific functions for which they have delegated authority.

 As of 2020, seventy-eight local authorities cover all areas of New Zealand.
 Local authorities are positioned within a two-tier structure of territorial authorities (district and city councils) and superimposed regional councils.
-In addition, district health boards are locally-elected bodies with responsibilities for oversight of health and disability services within a specified area, although these boards are not generally considered to be local authorities in the conventional sense.
+In addition, until their abolition in 2022, district health boards were locally-elected bodies with responsibilities for oversight of health and disability services within a specified area, although these boards were not generally considered to be local authorities in the conventional sense.

 History

 The model of local government introduced after New Zealand became a British colony in 1840 had nothing in common with the tribal system practised by Māori.
 The New Zealand Constitution Act 1852, a British Act of Parliament, established six provinces in New Zealand—Auckland, New Plymouth (later to be renamed Taranaki), Wellington, Nelson, Canterbury, and Otago—based on the six original planned settlements.
 These provinces were largely autonomous; each had an elected council and an elected chief official, called a superintendent.
 The New Provinces Act 1858 allowed for the creation of Hawke's Bay, Marlborough, Southland (abolished 1870) and Westland provinces, established between 1858 and 1873.

 The Constitution Act also allowed the creation of municipal corporations, or local governments, within provinces.
 Municipal corporations could be overruled by the province in which they were located.
 One of the first municipal corporations established was the Wellington City Corporation, created in 1870.

+Road boards and highway districts were established by each provincial council (bar Hawke's Bay) during the 1850s and 1860s.
+These still existed after the abolition of provinces, despite a desire from some to replace them.
+In 1882 the central government passed the Road Boards Act 1882, which defined their boundaries and established the purpose of the boards to be the administration of rural areas.
+Approximately 400 road districts were established.
+The last one, Waiheke Road District, was abolished in 1970.

 The provinces were abolished in 1876 so that government could be centralised, for financial reasons.
 Provincial councils were dependent on central government for revenue, and all except Otago and Canterbury were in financial difficulties at the time of their abolition.
 Since then, Parliament has been the single and supreme source of power—local authorities are created by Parliament, can be abolished by it, and are responsible for discharging functions assigned by it.
 The former provinces are remembered in regional public holidays and sporting rivalries.